Archomeda/MinecraftUPnP/README.md

 - Shortcut to get the LAN IP address (`archomeda.upnp.Upnp.getLanIp()`)
 - Automatic detection of the external (WAN) IP address (can be retrieved from `archomeda.upnp.Upnp.getExternalIp()`)
-- Ability to register and unregister ports that will be forwarded and unforwarded automatically (through `archomeda.upnp.Upnp.registerPort(int)` and `archomeda.upnp.Upnp.unregisterPort(int)`)
+- Ability to register and unregister ports that will be forwarded and unforwarded automatically (through `archomeda.upnp.Upnp.registerPort(int)` and `archomeda.upnp.Upnp.unregisterPort(int)`)<br>
-  *Note: Please do not abuse this functionality by adding too many ports (like a range of 1,000 passive ports for FTP); some routers do not like this.*
+  *Note: Please do not abuse this functionality by adding too many ports (like a range of 1,000 passive ports for FTP); some routers do not like this.*<br>
   *Note 2: Registered ports get automatically unforwarded upon server shutdown.*